microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/knownissues.md

 **Workaround:** Run the following command:
 `kubectl -n <namespace> delete pods --grace-period=0 --force <pod_name>`

+## Devops does not install in IBM Cloud Private
+Devops does not install in IBM Cloud Private because Jenkins is unable to mount its persistent volume.
+Jenkins requires 7 GB.

+**Workaround:**
+Check the persistence volume size, and increase to 7 GB if it is set to a value lower than this.

 # Linux

 ## standard_init_linux.go:195: exec user process caused "exec format error"